risk-first/website/Executive-Summary.md

 **A key question then is: how do we select the right tool for the job?**

-## 2. We can look at projects in terms of risks
+## 2. We can Look at Projects in Terms of Risks

 One way to examine a project in-flight is a risk-based one.
 Commonly, tools such as RAID logs and RAG status reporting are used.
 These techniques should be familiar to project managers everywhere.
 However, the [Risk-First](Home) view is that we can go much further:  that each item of work being done on the project is mitigating a particular risk.
 Risk isn't something that just appears in a report, it actually drives *everything we do*.
 For example: